kevinfinnlee/Picpython/Python-2.7/Doc/reference/datamodel.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following methods only apply when an instance of the class containing the method (a so-called *descriptor* class) appears in the class dictionary of another new-style class, known as the *owner* class.
-In the examples below, "the attribute" refers to the attribute whose name is the key of the property in the owner class' ``__dict__``.
-Descriptors can only be implemented as new-style classes themselves.
+The following methods only apply when an instance of the class containing the method (a so-called *descriptor* class) appears in an *owner* class (the descriptor must be in either the owner's class dictionary or in the class dictionary for one of its parents).
+In the examples below, "the attribute" refers to the attribute whose name is the key of the property in the owner class' :attr:`__dict__`.

 .. method:: object.__get__(self, instance, owner)